epifluidlab/CRAGR_v2/README.md

 ### Required Parameters
 - `r_path`: (REQUIRED) This is a path to your Rscript executable.
 You can usually find this with `which Rscript`.
-- `cragr_script`: (REQUIRED) This is a path to the `CRAGR.r` script.
+- `cragr_script`: (REQUIRED) This is a full path to the `CRAGR.r` script.
-  - You can find this path by running `system.file("extdata/scripts", "cragr.R", package = "cragr")` OR
+  - You can find this by running `system.file("extdata/scripts", "cragr.R", package = "cragr")` and pasting the full output OR
-  - Locate the source code directory and look at `int/ext/scripts/`.
+  - Locate the source code directory and place the path to `int/ext/scripts/cragr.R`.
-- `samples`: (REQUIRED) This is a path to a file containing the paths to the relevant sample fragment files.
+- `samples`: (REQUIRED) This is a path to a  `.txt` file containing a list of paths (new-line separated) to the relevant sample fragment files.
-  - These files must start with an ID that is separated by a `.`.
+  - These files must have a consistent naming structure that starts with an ID separated by a `.`.
 For example `{ID}.frag.bed.gz`
   - All of these fragment files must have an associated `tabix` index.
-- `chroms`: (REQUIRED) This is a path to a file containing a list of chromosomes that hotspots and IFS scores should be retrieved for.
+- `chroms`: (REQUIRED) This is a path to a `.txt` file containing a list of chromosomes (new-line separated) that hotspots and IFS scores should be retrieved for.
    - This file must be ordered, as this order determines the order of the sorting of the combined replicate fragment files.
 - `genome`: (REQUIRED, OPTIONS=['hg19', 'hg38']) This is the name of the genome build to use for the CRAG pipeline.
 - `chrom_sizes`: (REQUIRED) This is the path to a file containing the chromosome sizes for the relevant `--genome`.
+  - See [inst/extdata/scripts/data/](https://github.com/epifluidlab/CRAGR_v2/tree/main/inst/extdata/scripts/idr_pipeline/data) for .chrom.sizes files for `hg19` and `hg38`.
 - `output_dir`: This is the path to a directory that all intermediate and output files will be stored in.
    - If this directory does not exist, it will be created.